Wild Harvesting White Sage And Sage Alternatives

 Sage does not have to become threatened because there are many alternatives to sage.

-Plants evolve and adapt with humans and people carry their sacred plants with them as they travel from region to region or continent to continent.
+Plants evolve and adapt to humans, and people carry their sacred plants with them as they travel from region to region or continent to continent.

-Eastern Red Cedar, also known as Juniperus virginiana, is one of the most common trees there is around.
+For example, one of my descendants main cleansing herb is Juniper.
+Eastern Red Cedar, also known as Juniperus virginiana, is one of the more common Evergreen trees there is around.